Updated March 13, 2023

-- java: It’s simply a loader which works for all the java applications.
+- java: It’s simply a loader that works for all the java applications.
 Also, this particular tool interprets the class file generated by javac.
 The single java launcher is used for the purpose of development and deployment.
-Gone are the days, when JRE was used as the deployment launcher.
+Gone are the days when JRE was used as the deployment launcher.
 Nowadays, JRE doesn’t exist with the Sun JDK and totally replaced by this new java loader.

 - javac: It’s a compiler.
 And, basically, it converts source code into Java bytecode

-- AppletViewer: Through this component, without taking help of web browser, we can run the Java applets and even debug them.
+- appletviewer: Through this component, we can run the Java applets without taking the help of a web browser and even debug them.

 - apt: This is used as an annotation-processing tool

-- extcheck: For identifying the conflicts, this extcheck is used
+- extcheck: For identifying the conflicts, this next check is used

 - jabswitch: It is a Java Access Bridge